zm1990s/dify-docs/en/learn-more/faq/install-faq.md

 docker compose up -d
 ```

-### 17. Migrate Vector Database to Qdrant or Milvus
+### 17. Migrate weaviate to another vector database

-If you want to migrate the vector database from Weaviate to Qdrant or Milvus, you need to migrate the data in the vector database.
-Here are the steps:
+To migrate from Weaviate to another vector database, follow these steps:

-1. If you start from local source code, modify the environment variables in the `.env` file to the vector database you want to migrate to.
-For example: `VECTOR_STORE=qdrant`
-2. If you start from docker-compose, modify the environment variables in the `docker-compose.yaml` file to the vector database you want to migrate to, both api and worker need to be modified.
-For example:
+1. For local source code deployment:
+   - Update the vector database setting in the `.env` file
+   - Example: Set `VECTOR_STORE=qdrant` to migrate to Qdrant

+2. For Docker Compose deployment:
+   - Update the vector database settings in `docker-compose.yaml`
+   - Make sure to modify both API and worker service configurations

 ```
 # The type of vector store to use.
-Supported values are `weaviate`, `qdrant`, `milvus`.
+Supported values are `weaviate`, `qdrant`, `milvus`, `analyticdb`.
 VECTOR_STORE: weaviate
 ```

-3. Execute the following command
+3. Execute the below command in your terminal or docker container

 ```
 flask vdb-migrate # or docker exec -it docker-api-1 flask vdb-migrate
 ```

+**Tested target database:**

+- qdrant
+- milvus
+- analyticdb

 ### 18. Why is SSRF_PROXY needed?